-The Stanford Center for International Development is pleased to announce openings for the Summer Undergraduate Field Research Assistant Program.
+The Stanford Center for International Development is no longer accepting applications for the Summer Undergraduate Field Research Assistant Program.

 This program enables undergraduates to gain first-hand experience in field research on international economic development.
 Students will spend up to ten weeks in a developing country to conduct research for Stanford faculty or affiliates, from June 19, 2017 to August 25, 2017.
 Each undergraduate RA will receive a stipend to cover travel and living expenses.
 The minimum time commitment is six weeks, and stipends will be pro-rated if the total time commitment is less than ten weeks.